Tonumoy/Boids_Algorithm/README.md

 ## Description
-This project simulates the Boids algorithm, demonstrating the complex flocking behavior of birds.
+This project simulates the Boids algorithm, and tweaks it for demonstrating the complex yet mesmerizing movement patterns of a School of Fish.
 By implementing rules of separation, alignment, and cohesion, it visualizes how individual agents can create emergent patterns through simple interactions.

 ![Boids Simulation](Boids_Algorithm.jpeg)